Tutorial | Use the Retrieval Augmented Generation (RAG) approach for question-answering#

 Note

 In this tutorial, we need to re-run the recipe because we changed the settings in the Core settings tab.
-If you just change the settings of the Use tab, there’s no need to run the recipe again.
+If you just change the settings of the Usage tab, there’s no need to run the recipe again.
 Changes are automatically taken into account.

 With this configuration, we augment the GPT 4 LLM with content from the text_chunked column of the Dataiku knowledge base dataset and ask that the LLM uses the five top documents among the 20 documents closest to the query to build an answer in plain text.

-As we enabled the Print sources option, when testing the augmented LLM in the Prompt Studio (see section below), Dataiku will display the five sources that the model used to generate the answer.
+As we enabled the Print document sources option, when testing the augmented LLM in the Prompt Studio (see section below), Dataiku will display the five sources that the model used to generate the answer.
 Additionally, with the Include text option enabled by default, the model will also include the retrieved text from the retrieval column of each source used.

 Test the augmented LLM in a Prompt Studio#